Hi, I’m Chris Walton, author of this guide and CEO of Eton Venture Services.

 Marital property is everything you and your spouse own together.
 Think of the house you bought after getting married or the car you share.

 Separate property is what you owned before the marriage or received as a gift or inheritance just for you.
+For example, if you inherited a painting from your grandparent, that’s yours alone.

 Equitable distribution means assets are divided fairly, but not always equally.
 Factors like income, length of marriage, and future needs can influence who gets what.